dwmkerr/boxes/README.md

 - [`aws-sdk-client-mock-jest`](https://github.com/m-radzikowski/aws-sdk-client-mock) mocks for the AWS V3 CLI as well as matchers for Jest

+### Troubleshooting

+`Argument of type...
+Types of property '...' are incompatible`

+Typically occurs if AWS SDK packages are not at the exact same number as the `@ask-sdk/types` version number.
+Update the package.json to use exactly the same version between all `@aws-sdk` libraries.
+Occassionally these libraries are still incompatible, in this case downgrade to a confirmed version that works such as `3.10.0`.

 ## TODO

 Quick and dirty task-list.

+## Alpha

-- [ ] feat: document copy password in connect, maybe better default off
+- [x] feat: document copy password in connect, maybe better default off
+- [ ] refactor: suck it up and use TS
+- [ ] feat: read AWS region from config file, using node-configuration
+- [ ] feat: save EBS costs by snapshot/detach/delete/replace (optional) - would save me $40 per month :) (see https://repost.aws/knowledge-center/ebs-charge-stopped-instance https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-restoring-volume.html https://cloudfix.com/blog/reduce-aws-costs-deleting-unnecessary-ebs-volumes/)
 - [x] npm badge download link
 - [x] bug: package.json path
 - [x] build / lint / test / deploy pipeline